 Something I’ve been trying to do during my travels is read more.
 I stopped reading for fund, for the most part, in college, as I couldn’t or wouldn’t make the time.
 But I do enjoy reading, and I definitely have plenty of time during this trip, so I decided I would also try to tap into the culture of each country I visit through its literature.
-I’ll keep updating this as I go, so consider this a running list of what I’ve been reading, and I apologize in advance if you’re following me, because you might get a notification each time I edit this.
+Here is a complete list of my reading while abroad, organized by country.

 Scotland: A hefty chunk of Robert Burns poetry.

-Belgium: I’ve already read a bunch of Tintin books years ago, that’ll have to do.
+Belgium: I read a bunch of Tintin books years ago, that’ll have to do.

 Travel by boat: “The Rime of the Ancient Mariner” by Samuel Taylor Coleridge.